 His interests are Aerospace Technology and Community Safety.

-The Minister for Housing and Regeneration is responsible for:
+The Minister for Natural Resources is responsible for:

 - Planning gain – Section 106 Agreements and Community Infrastructure Levy contained in the Town and Country Planning Act 1990 and Planning Act 2008 respectively;